brenocq/implot3d/CONTRIBUTING.md

 ### Documentation and Demos

   - **Public APIs**: All new public APIs should be clearly documented with comments in the header files.
+  - **Breaking Changes**: We should avoid modifying the public/internal APIs as much as possible.
+If a breaking change in unnavoidable, update the `API BREAKING CHANGES` log in `implot3d.cpp` documenting the breaking change and instructions on how to migrate the code.
+If possible, mark the function as obsolete instead of deleting it.
   - **Complex Logic**: Add comments to explain any complex or non-obvious implementation details.
   - **Demos**: When you add a new feature, please include a demonstration in `implot3d_demo.cpp` to showcase its usage.